The shortlist has been announced! It features six books by authors never previously shortlisted, including two debuts

-Novelist Esi Edugyan, twice-shortlisted for the Booker Prize, will chair the panel and will be joined by Adjoa Andoh, actor, writer and director; Mary Jean Chan, poet, lecturer, editor and critic; James Shapiro, Professor of English and Comparative Literature at Columbia University and author specialising in Shakespeare; and Robert Webb, actor and writer.
+Novelist Esi Edugyan, twice-shortlisted for the Booker Prize, is the chair of the 2023 judging panel and is joined by actor, writer and director Adjoa Andoh; poet, lecturer, editor and critic Mary Jean Chan; Professor of English and Comparative Literature at Columbia University and Shakespeare specialist James Shapiro; and actor and writer Robert Webb.

-The judging panel will be looking for the best work of long-form fiction, selected from entries published in the UK and Ireland between October 1 2022 and September 30 2023.
+The judges are looking for the best work of long-form fiction, written in English, selected from entries published in the UK and Ireland between October 1 2022 and September 30 2023.

-The ‘Booker Dozen’ of 12 or 13 books will be announced on August 1, 2023 with the shortlist of six books to follow on September 21.
+The shortlist of six books was announced on September 21, 2023, at the National Portrait Gallery in London.
 The winner of the £50,000 prize will be announced at an event at Old Billingsgate, London, on November 26, 2023.

 None of the six authors has previously been shortlisted for the prize.
 There are two debuts on the shortlist; there is one British, one Canadian, two Irish and two American authors.
 Although full of hope, humour and humanity, the books address many of 2023’s most pressing concerns: climate change, immigration, financial hardship, the persecution of minorities, political extremism and the erosion of personal freedoms.
 They feature characters in search of peace and belonging or lamenting lost loves.
 There are books that are grounded in modern reality, that shed light on shameful episodes in history and which imagine a terrifying future.